 The Pinemarten Cafe Bar nestles at the foot of Aonach Mor, and its superb picture windows provide an airy ambience.
 Snacks and full meals are available, as is a view of the finish point of the World Cup downhill mountain bike track.

 So much discovery awaits

-When visiting the Nevis Range Mountain Experience, it’s worth popping into the Discovery Centre beside the Snowgoose Restaurant.
-There is so much great information about the landscape, habitat and its wildlife.
-Group and party visits are also welcomed to Nevis Range.
+Group, wedding, stag- and hen party’s and other party request are also welcomed to Nevis Range Mountain Experience (bookings only).
 When visiting the Fort William area, with so much to offer to all, this is surely a must-visit location.

 For more information check: nevisrange.co.uk